chandilsachin/Notely/README.md

 This app is made in Kotlin language with all of the best practices suggested in Google IO/2017 using ViewModels.

-This app is design in MVVM pattern.
+This app is designed with MVVM pattern.

 Unit tests written in Robolectric.